 Vaccine Immunology Statistical Center (VISC)

-BBE faculty member Ollivier Hyrien leads VISC, a Bill & Melinda Gates Foundation-funded program that provides statistics support for the Foundation’s HIV vaccine development initiative, Collaboration for AIDS Vaccine Discovery (CAVD).
+BBE faculty member Ollivier Hyrien leads VISC, a Gates Foundation-funded program that provides statistics support for the Foundation’s HIV vaccine development initiative, Collaboration for AIDS Vaccine Discovery (CAVD).
 The BBE statisticians in VISC have expertise in the areas of biostatistics, immunologic assays, bioinformatics, data management, and information systems.
 VISC also partners with SCHARP for management of lab data and other critical operational support.

 Major Research Efforts